JC Blair Convenient Care Center

 The walk-in urgent care clinic cares for those with non-emergent medical needs such as fevers, ear infections, colds and flu, sprains and strains, digestive disorders and other medical concerns.

 Insurance, cash, check or credit card payments are accepted and required prior to seeing the provider.
-Although the hours are Monday through Friday from 6 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 5 p.m. on weekends and most holidays, the last patient must be registered or checked in 30 minutes prior to closing time.
+The hours are from 8 a.m. to 7:30 p.m.
+Monday through Friday and 8 a.m. to 4 p.m. on weekends and most holidays.

 J.C.
 Blair’s Occupational Health staff works with area employers to provide new employee physicals, CDL and DOT physicals, drug testing, vaccines, care for workplace injuries and management of workers’ compensation issues.
-It is staffed Monday through Friday from 7:30 a.m. to 4 p.m. with after-hours care coordinated with J.C.
+It is staffed Monday,Tuesday,Thursday and Friday from 7:30 a.m. to 4 p.m., Wednesday from 7:30 a.m to 6:00 p.m. with after-hours care coordinated with J.C.
 Blair’s Emergency Department.
-Phone number is (814) 643-8482.
+Phone number is (814) 643-8482

 Cash, checks and credit cards are accepted for payment of services.